-For the unlabeled images $\left\{x_{i}^{u}\right\}_{i=1}^{B_{u}}$, the pseudo-labeling strategy is adopted to extend the supervision of the student model training.
-In particular, the predictions of the teacher model are used to generate pseudo labels as follows:
+For unlabeled images $\left\{x_{i}^{u}\right\}_{i=1}^{B_{u}}$, the pseudo-labeling strategy is adopted to extend the supervision of the student model training.
+In particular, the predictions of the teacher model are used to generate pseudo-labels as follows:

 where $p_{t, i j}^{u}=\operatorname{Softmax}\left(\hat{F} \circ \hat{E}\left(x_{i j}^{u}\right)\right)$ represents the softmax probabilities generated by the teacher network.